Selling tobacco products

 - A ban on sale of cigarettes at temporary outlets (such as horse races)

 - A ban on display of tobacco products

 The latest amendments to the Tobacco Act 1987 have extended the areas where smoking is banned across Victoria.
 These smoke-free areas now include:

-- Outdoors within 10 meters of playgrounds and skate parks, sporting venues during under 18s events and within public swimming pool grounds.
+- Outdoors within 10 meters of playgrounds and skate parks, sporting venues during under 18s events and within public swimming pool grounds; and

 - At schools and kindergartens, childcare centres, the Parliament of Victoria, public hospitals and registered community health centres, courts, police stations and certain Victorian Government buildings.

 From 1 August 2017, the Tobacco Amendment Act 2016 amended the Tobacco Act 1987 to ban smoking at all outdoor dining areas when food is available for consumption.
 This includes: